jhogan/core/README.md

 The second file, [config.py](config.py) is an unversioned file which contains a class called `config` which inherits from `configuration`.
-This file overrides the default version and can contain secrete information and therefore **should never be commited to the Git repository**.
-This file should also have restritive file permessions:
+This file overrides the default version and can contain secrete information and therefore **should never be committed to the Git repository**.
+This file should also have restrictive file permissions:

     chmod 400 config.py